protesilaos/dotfiles/README.md

 ## Window managers

-My tiling window managers are bspwm, herbstluftwm, and i3 (in no particular order).
+My tiling window managers for Xorg are bspwm, herbstluftwm, and i3 (in no particular order).
 They are all configured to be almost the same: they share settings for the wallpaper, system panel, theme, keyboard layout, and display compositor.
 All settings are in the `xorg-twm` directory ("twm" stands for "tiling window manager").
 What differentiates the window managers is their individual features.

 + **bspwm:** I have been using it for years and consider it top-notch.